davchez/cse15l-lab3-report/README.md

 #### Example A
 ![Image](labreplacement.png)

 [Additional grep documentation on -E -w](https://www.cyberciti.biz/faq/grep-in-bash/#:~:text=How%20do%20I%20use,display%20those%20line%20on%20screen).
 Used to find all instances of a substring in a given text file.
-For Example A, the substring
+For Example A, the substring "Oahu" was searched for in the specific text file

 #### Example B
 ![Image](labreplacement2.png)